scaleoutsystems/fedn/README.rst

 ```

 Now create the compute package and a seed model (generates a file package.tar.gz and seed.npz)

 ```
 bin/build.sh
 ```

 Uploade these files in the FEDn UI.

-The next step is to attach clients.
+The next step is to configure and attach clients.
 For this we download data and make data partitions:

-Then, to get the data you can run the following script.
+Download the data.

 ```sh
 bin/get_data
 ```

 The next command splits the data in 2 parts for the clients.

 ```sh
 bin/split_data
 ```
 > **Note**: run with `--n_splits=N` to split in *N* parts.

 Create a file called "client.yaml" with the following content:

 ```yaml
 network_id: reducer-network
 discover_host: localhost
 discover_port: 8090
 ```

 This file is used to provide connection information to clients.

 Now start a client